PriyavKaneria/LocalLock/README.md

 ## Installation

-You can install LockNote using npm or yarn:
+You can install LocalLock using npm or yarn:

 ```bash
 npm install